 The study of wave properties with applications in acoustics and optics.
+Prerequisite: PHYS 1014 or PHYS 2014.
+On Demand.

 3203.
 Strength of Materials.

 Stress and deformation of members in tension, compression, torsion and bending, and the design of these members, columns, statically indeterminate beams and simple connections.
 Prerequisite: PHYS 2123.
 On Demand.